 Remember that after a feed, there’s a multitude of sugary milk leftovers coating your little one’s gums and tongue.

-As soon as the first tooth makes an appearance, you can introduce your little one to their first toothbrush.
-With soft, medical-grade silicone-based bristles to massage gums and clean teeth, you can add a small smear of toothpaste to introduce taste and texture.
+As soon as the first tooth makes an appearance, you can introduce your little one to their first baby toothbrush.
+With our soft, medical-grade silicone-based bristles toothbrush to massage gums and clean teeth, you can add a small smear of baby toothpaste to introduce taste and texture.
 Often mildly flavoured, baby toothpaste will help to strengthen your child’s tooth enamel from day one.

 Respite from teething